IBM/aspera-cli/docs/README.erb.md

 > [!WARNING]
 > On Linux, the executable requires a minimum GLIBC version, specified in the executable name on download site.

-On Linux, check your system's GLIBC version on this site: [repology.org](https://repology.org/project/glibc/versions), or check your GLIBC version with `ldd`:
+On Linux, you can check your system's GLIBC version on this site: [repology.org](https://repology.org/project/glibc/versions), or check your GLIBC version with `ldd`:

 ```shell
 ldd --version | head -n1